thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-odbc.md

 <p>Your customer support engineer who can assist you in configuring the ODBC
 behavior that suits you best.
-Regardless of which configuration you choose, you should validate that the results of data loading _as they appear in_ ThoughSpot are what you desire.</p>
+Regardless of which configuration you choose, you should validate that the results of data loading _as they appear in_ ThoughtSpot are what you desire.</p>